The Benefits of Mediation

 The court may involve your children in the divorce process, especially when it comes to child custody and support.
 The children may be interviewed or asked to be in court, which can have emotional and psychological effects.
 Mediation prevents such stressful things.

 Due to these advantages, many couples are choosing mediation over litigation.
-In fact, according to the website of Kirker Davis, LLP, some counties in Texas even require mediation because it is less complex.
+In fact, some counties in Texas even require mediation because it is less complex.
 This just proves that mediation, as a concept, works very well.

 Nursing home abuse of elderly citizens is quite common in these facilities.
 Such actions can affect hundreds of elderly patients each year.
 According to www.kff-law.com/nursing-home-abuse/physical-abuse , physical abuse or neglect can leave the patient severe injured or even encounter mental trauma.
 Nursing home abuse and neglect are similar because they both have serious consequences on the patient.
 However, there is a huge difference between the two.